|Tweaking Atkins helped me lose over 100 pounds|

 I got down to 125 pounds by the time I went home, which I managed to maintain until I started dating my now-ex.
 He loved going out to eat every single day, and sometimes, more than once, so it didn't take long before I started packing on the pounds again.

 Fast food hadn't moved into the super-sizing marketing trick it is today, but shedding the “you have to eat everything on your plate” mindset that I was raised with wasn't an option.
 The behavior was automatic.
-And my ex loved Mexican and Chinese.
+And my ex loved Mexican and Chinese food.
 Restaurant portions have always been larger than what I'd eat at home.

 Most of the time, I didn't even realize that I was cleaning my plate to avoid feeling guilty.
 I just automatically ate everything because I assumed that was what I was supposed to do.